NAC (acetylcysteine) Disease Interactions

 Acetylcysteine should be used with caution in patients with asthma, or where there is a history of bronchospasm.
 Patients with asthma should be closely monitored during the initiation of and throughout acetylcysteine therapy.

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Fluid Retention
+Applicable conditions: Fluid Retention

 Intravenous administration of acetylcysteine can cause fluid overload, potentially resulting in hyponatremia, seizure and death.
 To avoid fluid overload, a diluted dose is recommended, especially in patients less than 40 kg and those requiring fluid restrictions (see dosage and administration recommended by manufacturers).

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Gastrointestinal Hemorrhage, Peptic Ulcer
+Applicable conditions: Gastrointestinal Hemorrhage, Peptic Ulcer